• What retail shrinkage is

 • A solution incorporating the latest tech advancements such as automation, computer vision or machine learning

-If you want to remain competitive in an increasingly challenging retail landscape, it’s imperative that you adopt the latest technologies to maximize staff’s productivity, catch >4x more fraud, reduce shrinkage and protect your bottom line.
+To remain competitive in an increasingly challenging retail landscape, you must adopt the latest technologies and loss prevention measures to maximize staff productivity, catch more than four times more fraud, reduce shrinkage, and protect your bottom line.

 “We are seeing a shift towards intelligence-based loss prevention systems and that trend will continue into the future.” - Jia Wertz for Forbes.